ondrolexa/s2lx/docs/source/usage.rst

 Usage
 =====

-Start by downloading Sentinel-2 Level-2A or Level-1C product in SAFE format (e.g. from |COAH| and unzip.
+Start by downloading Sentinel-2 Level-2A or Level-1C product in SAFE format (e.g. from |CB| and unzip.
 Open Python prompt in *s2lx* environment and import classes from `s2lx`:

 .. code-block:: python